-Liverpool John Moores University is one of the leading dance institutions in the UK and as a BA (Hons) Dance Practices student you will be taught by experienced performers, choreographers and dance teachers.
+Liverpool John Moores University is one of the leading dance institutions in the UK.
+As a BA (Hons) Dance Practices student you will be taught by experienced performers, choreographers and dance practitioners.

-- Stepping stone to careers in choreography, performance, in both community and educational environments and management.
+- A stepping stone to careers and postgraduate in choreography, performance and management.

 The strengths of the course are the placement opportunities, both in-house and out of the University and the extra practical classes.
 The course has given me a realistic view of the dance industry, the employment opportunities available and how to promote myself as an artist.

 Translating your academic studies into essential professional experience.

 This course has been designed to meet the demands of today’s dance industry in a creative, educational or administrative setting.
 Throughout your studies you will have the opportunity to gain experience through work-related learning as a choreographer, performer or as a leader in different levels of education and diverse community settings.

 Placements and work-related learning give you an invaluable opportunity to practice the skills and knowledge you have acquired on the course, and gain new skills too.
 They will also add value to your CV and boost your employability in a competitive job market.
 In your final year, you will have the opportunity to design and undertake a significant work-based learning placement.

 The Dance Department is a supportive environment where your needs are recognised and your achievements celebrated.
 You will have regular access to your tutors to discuss course-related issues and assessments on a one-to-one basis.
 Additional support is offered to help you with course work.

 The BA (Hons) Dance Practices course is essentially practice-based and reflects the changing nature of the dance industry.